kayr7/PromptRunner/docs/ARCHITECTURE.md

 - **Template Service**: Template management and variable substitution
 - **Data Service**: JSONL file processing and field mapping
 - **Result Service**: Result storage, aggregation, and analysis
-  - Renderer computes lightweight client-side aggregations for the current result set: JSON parsing, flattening to a union schema, numeric stats (sum/avg/median), and categorical distributions (only when number of classes < 50), with inline histogram rendering.
+  - Renderer computes lightweight client-side aggregations for the current result set: JSON parsing (including extraction from mixed content), flattening to a union schema, numeric stats (sum/avg/median/min/max with histograms), and categorical distributions (only when number of classes < 50), with inline histogram rendering.
 - **Security Service**: API key management and encryption

 ### 4. Infrastructure Layer